finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **upsert_chart_of_accounts_properties**
 > ChartOfAccountsProperties upsert_chart_of_accounts_properties(scope, code, request_body=request_body)

-[EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert Chart of Accounts properties
+[EARLY ACCESS] UpsertChartOfAccountsProperties: Upsert Chart of Accounts properties

 Update or insert one or more properties onto a single Chart of Accounts.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain 'ChartOfAccounts'.
 Upserting a property that exists for a Chart of Accounts, with a null value, will delete the instance of the property for that group.
 Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.